SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

 ====================================

 Now that you have created our modifier, you need to register it.
-A good time to do this is during the ``GAMEREGISTRY`` State.
-To register it, simply call :javadoc:`GameRegistryEvent#Register<WorldGeneratorModifier>(T)` with your modifier as the argument.
+A good time to do this is during the ``GAMEREGISTRY`` Event.
+To register it, simply lsiten to :javadoc:`GameRegistryEvent.Register<T extends CatalogType>` then register from there.

 .. code-block:: java

     @Listener
-    public void onWorldRegistration(GameRegistryEvent.Register<WorldGeneratorModifier> event) {
+    public void onWorldGeneratorModifierRegistration(GameRegistryEvent.Register<WorldGeneratorModifier> event) {
         event.register(new MyModifier());
     }